PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Experiments

 \subsection{Main Results}

 We present a comprehensive evaluation to validate PRISM's effectiveness and robustness.
-Our primary results in Table~\ref{tab:main} demonstrate that PRISM outperforms both full-dataset fine-tuning and state-of-the-art selection methods on the LLaVA-1.5-7B model.
-We then showcase PRISM's broad applicability by demonstrating its strong performance across different MLLM architectures (Table~\ref{tab:arch}) and in uni-modal, text-only settings (Table~\ref{tab:text}).
-We highlight two key findings:
+Our primary results in Table~\ref{tab:main} demonstrate that PRISM outperforms both full fine-tuning and state-of-the-art selection methods on the LLaVA-1.5-7B model.
+We then showcase PRISM's broad applicability by demonstrating its strong performance across different MLLM architectures (Table~\ref{tab:arch}), in uni-modal, text-only settings (Fig.~\ref{fig:flan_llm_summary} and Table~\ref{tab:text}), and on the distinct VisionFlan instruction pool (Fig.~\ref{fig:flan_llm_summary} and Appendix~\ref{sec:visionflan_robustness}).
+We highlight the following findings:

-\textbf{State-of-the-Art Performance with Less Data.} As shown in Table~\ref{tab:main}, PRISM achieves superior performance across all benchmarks, outperforming full-dataset fine-tuning by a relative \textbf{1.7\%}.
+\exppoint{172}{State-of-the-Art Performance with Less Data.} As shown in Table~\ref{tab:main}, PRISM achieves superior performance across various benchmarks, outperforming full-dataset fine-tuning by a relative \textbf{1.7\%}.
 The gains are particularly notable on complex reasoning tasks like MMBench (65.2 vs. 64.3) and MM-Vet (32.0 vs. 31.1).
-This demonstrates that PRISM preferentially selects high-value, instruction-rich data that existing methods.
+This demonstrates that PRISM preferentially selects high-value, instruction-rich data more effectively than existing methods.

-\textbf{Effective Hallucination Mitigation.} PRISM sets a new state-of-the-art on all POPE subsets for hallucination detection, surpassing even specialized methods like ICONS.
-This result suggests that our core mechanism—alleviating representation anisotropy via implicit re-centering —is highly effective at removing samples containing spurious semantic drift, which are a known cause of object hallucination.
+\exppoint{173}{Cross-Model Generalization and Scalability.} PRISM's selection mechanism generalizes robustly across diverse MLLM architectures by correcting representation anisotropy.
+By identifying semantically dense samples, we establish the approach's breadth across five model--encoder combinations.
+Results demonstrate that effectiveness holds for both small and large language models—including Vicuna, Phi-2, Qwen2.5, and Llama-3—and for distinct vision encoders like CLIP and SigLIP (details in Appendix~\ref{tab:model_arch}).
+These findings, illustrated in Fig.\ref{fig:archnew}, confirm that PRISM’s gains are not specific to the LLaVA architecture but transfer effectively across diverse multimodal families.

-\textbf{Balanced Efficiency and Performance.} As illustrated in Figure~\ref{fig:osc}, PRISM strikes an optimal balance between computational cost and model performance.
-While strong Training-Based methods like TIVE can achieve comparable performance (100.6\% rel.), their substantial selection overhead often causes the total end-to-end time to exceed that of full fine-tuning, violating our Principle of Net Efficiency Gain.
-In stark contrast, PRISM not only achieves superior accuracy (\textbf{101.7\%} rel.) but also reduces the total pipeline time by approximately \textbf{70\%}.
-This exceptional efficiency is inherent to our training-free design, where feature extraction and correlation computations are performed in a single offline pass with negligible overhead compared to iterative training.
+\exppoint{174}{Balanced Efficiency and Performance.} As illustrated in Figure~\ref{fig:efficiency_pareto}, PRISM occupies the most favorable efficiency--performance region: it improves over full fine-tuning while substantially reducing end-to-end GPU hours.
+This advantage comes from its training-free design and aggregate correlation computation.
 A detailed breakdown of the wall-clock runtime can be found in Appendix~\ref{sec:runtime_details}.